 The Bible is a reliable collection of historical documents written by eyewitnesses during the lifetime of other eyewitnesses.
 It contains falsifiable claims that would have shut down the Christian movement at its start if the claims had been untrue.
-Although the documents were written by about 40 authors on three different continents over a period of about 2,000 years, they are coherent in message.
+Although the documents were written by about 40 authors over a period of about 2,000 years, they are coherent in message.
 The Bible reports events that were the fulfillment of specific prophecies, and it contains prophecies that have been fulfilled in post-biblical times.
 Much of the Bible is confirmed by the writings of contemporaries and by archaeological findings.
 The Bible is by far the best attested writing from antiquity.

 In other words, I trust the Bible as sole authority because I believe there is strong evidence that supports it as the word of God.

 Many doctrines of the mainstream church come, not from the Bible, but from pagan philosophy or non-biblical, non-apostolic tradition.
 Do you know which ones?
 This post isn’t really about the specific doctrine of purgatory.
 It’s about ideas and where they come from.
 It’s about our reasons for believing.
 The doctrine of purgatory is just one example.